 “Nobody wakes up in the morning hoping to finally create an account that day” (Vitaly Friedman).
 This is a common disruption seen in checkouts.
 In the era of online privacy and data breaches, customers are more sensitive to giving away information.
 31% of customers abandoned their cart as the site was forcing them to create an account (Baymard 2019).
 This is a huge percentage of customers dropping off and moving onto another site to purchase a product.
 To add to this Blue Research discovered that 92% will give up if they don’t remember a password or user name.

 Create a better experience by not forcing users to create an account.
 Make this optional.
 Highlight key benefits of having an account, but make sure it’s from the users perspective rather than the retailers.
 Make optional account creation delightful by offering it to users after making their purchase.
 At this point you already have an email address, all they need to do is create a password.

 Alternatively, include options for Single Sign On (SSO), for example users could use a social media account such as Facebook or Google.
 This can speed up the process of creating an account to help encourage new sign ups.

 Crate & Barrel allow users to create a password on the confirmation screen.
 By placing account creation after purchase, it removes the distraction from their task of completing a purchase.

 Tinyprints forces users to create a full account at the beginning of the checkout flow.
 This becomes a barrier to the user moving forward with their purchase and ultimately could prevent new business.

-So does having good UX make a difference when it comes to e-commerce?
-Absolutely, according to Nielsen Norman Group, businesses that spend only 10% of their budget on usability (an area within UX design) improvements see, on average, a 135% increase in their desired metrics.
+So does having a delightful e-commerce experience make a difference?
+Absolutely, according to Nielsen Norman Group businesses that spend only 10% of their budget on usability (an area within user experience design) improvements see, on average, a 135% increase in their desired metrics.

 Improving the users experience = positive impact on a business — improved reputation for brands, genuine customer loyalty, and increased revenue.